 So, real truth, real life, must be found outside the bounds of pleasure seeking and life optimization.

 Just a thought.

-If you think this is about optimization or if you expect someone else to give you the “endgame” to your own life, you have learnt nothing.
+If you think this is about optimization or check lists, you don’t get it.
+If you expect someone else to give you the “endgame” to your own life, you have learnt nothing.

 First, be reminded that pain and suffering are two very different things.
 Pain happens when someone stabs you with a filthy rusty knife.
 That’s pain.
 And it hurts a lot, especially if you’re not in shock.

 Suffering happens when you think ABOUT the pain, when you think about the possibility of getting all sorts of ugly diseases from the rusty knife, when you think about bleeding to death etc. You can choose to let go of those thoughts – to stop identifying with them – and the suffering goes away.

 Your friend, the pain, sticks around though, until the good doc with the morphine shows up.

 I don’t say any of this “in theory”.
 I’ve been in excruciating fight-for-your-life pain and yet laughing much of the time because I chose to be Aware and let go of the suffering.
 Keeping my mind clear of that garbage also helped me get through the situation.
 The pain still hurt.
 A lot.